Ultimate Guide to Arizona State Bar Exam

 Arizona State Bar Exam | Basic Information

-The Arizona Bar Association was formed in 1881.
+The Arizona Bar Association was formed in 1881 and now has over 24,000 members.
 It is a voluntary association open to all licensed attorneys and current law students.

 Arizona is one of 30+ states that have adopted the Uniform Bar Examination (UBE).
 Arizona first administered the UBE in February 2019.

 |Access Period||Lifetime||3 months||4 months||4 months||Up to 3 years||Lifetime||5-7 months||3 years|

 |Phone||(385) 482-1776||(888) 322-7274||(888) 843-6476||(626) 390-7170||(877) 942-2763||(800) 529-2651||(877) 466-1250||N/A|

 Crushendo’s written and audio outlines utilize 250+ proprietary mnemonics to help you memorize everything you need to know to pass the bar exam on your first try.

 Crushendo’s UBE Suite costs $790 and includes 2,000+ official questions from the NCBE.